|GSAK (Geocaching Swiss Army Knife)|

 Refresh - Force a refresh of the map

-Find - Standard Google seach dialog to find a loation
+- Click on this icon to open the standard Google seach dialog to find a loation.

 Click on the Waypoint for a pop up bubble: